Categories: ASD and DD, Child-focused

 Don’t forget to make reading an enjoyable activity!
 Many children love being read to, regardless of where they are in the learning process.
 Avoid making this reading time high-pressure or aversive by placing too much demand on the child.
 Allow him to participate at whatever level is accessible to him – perhaps only helping turn pages or point to pictures.
 Reading instruction will go much smoother if the child views reading as a pleasurable activity instead of a task.

-Jenna Garvey, M.Ed., LABA, BCBA, is a Clinical Director at the May Center School for Autism and Developmental Disabilities in West Springfield.
+Jenna Garvey, M.Ed., LABA, BCBA, is a Clinical Director at the May Center School for Autism and Developmental Disabilities in Chicopee, Mass.
 She can be contacted at email@example.com.